 7. The NEC will meet at least three times a year; normally in the early Spring, at the RA Assembly and in the Autumn.
 If necessary the meeting may be held using online / dial in facilities.

 8. Quorum.
 The Quorum for the NEC is seven members.
-This must include the Chairman or, if he is unavailable, either the Regimental Colonel or Regimental Secretary who will deputise for the Chairman.
+This must include the Chair or, if they is unavailable, either the Regimental Colonel or Regimental Secretary who will deputise for the Chair.

 REPORTING